OpenBB-finance/OpenBB/openbb_platform/providers/README.md

 ## Available Providers

-See full list of available providers in the [EXTENSIONS file](../EXTENSIONS.md)
+See full list of available providers in the [PROVIDERS file](../PROVIDERS.md)

 ## Default Provider Configuration